-Not only does the Competitive Research tool help you see what your competitors are doing in organic search, but it lets you in on their paid search campaign activities as well, providing you with competitor advertising monitoring capabilities.
+Not only does SE Ranking’s competitor analysis tool help you see what your competitors are doing in organic search, but it lets you in on their paid search campaign activities as well, providing you with competitor advertising monitoring capabilities.

 To elaborate, you can see what ads your competitors are running on Google now and in the past under the Ads History subtab, and use this knowledge to put forward only the best ads for your business.

 Essentially, you get a list of the most popular keyword ads along with their traffic volume, the share of traffic they drive to the site, the total number of ads the competitor’s running on Google, search volume, level of ad competition, and cost-per-click.

 As always, you need to analyze the data to understand which ads will be most profitable for you.
 Ideally, you want to find keyword ads with a high traffic share, low level of competition and cost-per-click, but, as you probably know, it’s not that easy.
 Moreover, there’s no guarantee that running these ads will work for you, which is why you have to put your own spin on each one.

 The best part is that you can see a preview of each ad that includes the title, URL, and description.
 You are free to analyze the ads and use the available info to create your own ads that will be able to put up a real fight for searcher attention.

 Backlinks are vital for SEO because search engines such as Google tend to give more credit to sites that have a decent number of quality backlinks.
 A higher number of quality backlinks indicates that the website is more popular than other SERP results for a certain search query.

 With the Backlink Checker tool, you can find all the backlinks of any domain, be it yours or a competitor’s, and, as a result, know what channels your competitors use to build up their search engine authority.